bruceravel/demeter/documentation/Artemis/examples/fes2.rst

    Making ``ss3`` a :def:`def` parameter.

 At this point we need to introduce the two significant multiple scattering paths.
-Start by clicking the :guilabel:`Include path` button for the :guilabel:`S.1 S.2` and :guilabel:`S.1 Fe.1` paths.
+Start by :mark:`leftclick,..` clicking the :guilabel:`Include path` button for the :guilabel:`S.1 S.2` and :guilabel:`S.1 Fe.1` paths.

 Make sure each of those paths has their S\ :sup:`2`\ :sub:`0`, E\
 :sub:`0`, and |Delta| R path parameters set to ``amp``, ``enot``, and